 We know that a successful entrepreneurship class curriculum helps students learn, grow, and build important skills.
 But outside of strong curriculum and administrative support, successful entrepreneurship education is amplified when educators and parents are committed to igniting students’ love of learning through early and authentic entrepreneurship exposure, real-life skill development, and valuable connections within the community.
 In other words, it takes a village.

 When students feel safe failing or making mistakes, they’re more likely to take risks and try new things.
 Unfortunately, the old-school approach to education doesn’t allow much room for error.
 So how might we re-engage students and parents in the learning process?
 How can we create stronger bonds among parents, students, and schools… and inspire growth along the way?

-“What was previously a mostly monochrome experience in my son’s core classes suddenly took on multiple hues, dimensions, and connections,” says Dr. Jeff Arnett, former INCubatoredu parent and Deputy Superintendent at Eanes ISD.
+“What was previously a mostly monochrome experience in my son’s core classes suddenly took on multiple hues, dimensions, and connections,” says Dr. Jeff Arnett, former INCubatoredu parent and Superintendent at Eanes ISD.
 “School became exciting and purposeful for him, and it all began when INCubatoredu changed the trajectory of his path to learning and life.”